BasedHardware/omi/docs/_assembly/Build_the_device.md

 ---
 layout: default
-title: Building the device
+title: Build the device
 nav_order: 1
 ---

-# Building the device
+# Build the device

 If you purchased an unassembled Friend device or built it yourself using our hardware guide, follow the steps below to flash the firmware: